during the Pleistocene, ice and water cracked and eroded the Clinch Sandstone to create a maze known as The Channels on Clinch Mountain

 Once more, the beach was buried by other sediments, uplifted again, and eroded to form yet a third beach.
 Each cycle of mountain-building purified the bed of sand, as the slow-dissolving quartz was mechanically segregated from faster-dissolving minerals.
 The relatively pure bed of quartz appears whiter than most other sandstones in North America, since they are intermixed with other minerals.

 After the Taconic orogeny, Virginia was 10 degrees south of the equator.
 At what is now the western border of the state was a low inland sea, bordered in part by a beach of pure sand.
 One more time, in the Acadian Orogeny, the beach was buried under what became the Devonian limestones and shales plus the Mississippian sandstones, limestones, shales, and coal

 The beach was compacted and heated.
 Silica melted and glued together the individual grains of sand to form quartzite.
-In the Appalachian Orogeny, the Tuscarora Formation was bent and overturned.
-About 200 million years later, the pure bed of sand has been exposed by erosion for a fouth time.
+In the Alleghenian Orogeny, the Tuscarora Formation was bent and overturned.
+About 200 million years later, the pure bed of sand has been exposed by erosion for a fourth time.